-- Family Deductible (Active Plan) – After $1,000 has been applied to the individual calendar deductible of 3 or more covered persons in your family during a year, your family deductible will have been satisfied.
-The Plan will pay its 80% co-pay percentage of all covered medical expenses incurred by all of your family during the rest of that year without any further deductibles applied (except for any out-of-network hospital or prescription drug deductibles that may apply).
+- Family Deductible (Active Plan) – After $1,000 has been applied to the individual calendar deductibles of two or more covered persons in your family during a year, your family deductible will have been satisfied.
+The Plan will pay its 80% co-pay percentage of all covered medical expenses incurred by all of your covered family members during the rest of that year without any further deductibles applied.

 The Plan pays the following percentages of a covered person’s covered medical expenses: